 The Honorable J. Patrick Brazil received a BS/BA degree from Rockhurst College, Kansas City, Missouri, in 1957.
 He received his law degree from Washburn University School of Law in 1962.
-Judge Brazil was a state district judge from 1972 until the appellate court appointment on December 11, 1985.
+Judge Brazil was a state district judge from 1972 until his appointment to the Kansas Court of Appeals on December 11, 1985.
 He was appointed Chief Judge June 1, 1995, and served as Chief Judge until his retirement in January 2001.
 He continues to sit with the appellate courts as a Senior Judge.
-He has served in the officer positions of the Kansas District Judges' Association, including president from 1980-1981.
+He has served in the officer positions of the Kansas District Judges'

+Association, including president from 1980-1981.
 He was a member of the Advisory Committee of the Kansas Judicial Council for Civil and Criminal Pattern Instructions for Kansas and is currently a member of the KBA Bench/Bar Committee.
 He served on the Kansas Continuing Legal Education Commission from its creation in 1985 to July 1, 1991.
 In 1994, he received one of six Outstanding Service Awards conferred by the Kansas Bar Association.
 He is a member of the Topeka South Rotary Club.
 Judge Brazil has been a member of the Kansas Commission on Judicial Qualifications since 1984, including service as chairman from 1991 to 1994 and vice chair (includes chair of Panel A) from 2003 to 2005.

-Bruce Buchanan, a lay member of the Commission, is vice president of Harris Enterprises, a media company based in Hutchinson.
+Bruce Buchanan, a lay member of the Commission, is president of Harris Enterprises, a media company based in Hutchinson.
 He received a bachelor's degree in journalism from Kansas State University in 1981.
 Following graduation, he worked as a reporter and editor at the Hutchinson News, then joined the Harris Group's management training program.
 In late 1984, he was named editor and publisher of the Parsons Sun.
 In 1990, he became editor and publisher of the Olathe Daily News.
 In 1996, he moved to Hutchinson as editor and publisher of The News.
-He became a director of Harris Enterprises in 1995 and assumed his current post in 1998.
-Buchanan is on the board of the Reno County Historical Society.
-He is past president of the Kansas Press Association and served on the Kansas Justice Commission which conducted the Kansas Citizens Justice Initiative.
+He became a director of Harris Enterprises in 1995 and vice president in 1998.
+He assumed his current post in 2006.
+Buchanan is on the board of the Reno County Historical Society and the Hutchinson/Reno County Chamber of Commerce.
+He is past president of the Kansas Press Association.
 Buchanan has been a member of the Commission since May 1999.